deep-diver/llamaduo/README.md

 > [!IMPORTANT]
 >
-> If you use the data or code in this repo, please cite the repo.
+> If you use the data or code in this repo, please consider citing the following paper.

 ```BibTex
 @article{park2024llamaduo,